janebautina/tournament/readme.txt

  player should be paired with another player with the same number of wins, or as close as possible.

-The project includes tournament.sql with table definitions and tournament.py game API realization
+The project includes tournament.sql with tables' definitions and tournament.py game API realization.

 Running instructions:
 1. On Vagrant VM istall and configure PostgreSQL